 Last summer and fall, I can’t even begin to tell y’all how many requests we got for cobblers.
 I’m not sure if cobblers are largely a regional dessert or something, but aside from the traditional Dutch oven “cobbler” where you dump a box of cake mix, a can of fruit, and a can of Sprite into the Dutch oven and wait 30 minutes until it’s Business Time, I hadn’t eaten much cobbler.
 But I figure it’s full of things I like, so how could I go wrong?

-Anyway, Sara made some amazing steaks and I brought this cobbler that I literally kind of made up as I went along at my in-laws’ house.
+I literally made this berry cobbler up as I went along.
 Cream?
 Good.
 More cream?
 Better.
 Lemon zest?
 Why not?
-It was truly a kitchen experiment that went pretty darn well.
-It would also make an awesome Father’s Day dessert (hint hint!)
+It was truly a kitchen experiment– one that went pretty darn well!

-Lightly press about 1 1/2 c. of the dough into the bottom of the pan and set it aside.
+- Lightly press some of the dough into the bottom of the pan and set it aside.

 Serve warm with sweetened whipped cream or vanilla ice cream.

-3 c. all-purpose flour, lightly spooned into the measuring cup and leveled with a knife
+3 cups all-purpose flour, lightly spooned into the measuring cup and leveled with a knife

 zest of one lemon or orange (optional)

-4 c. berries (I like blueberries and/or blackberries)
+4 cups berries (I like blueberries and/or blackberries)

 Preheat oven to 350.
 Lightly grease a 9×13″ baking dish and set aside.